muratk5n/thirdwave/en/README.md

 ---

-People vote on their well-being, will oscillate between choices, to a certain extent guided by a rough ideology -- looking at the palette of choices they see in front of them.
-They can choose, but they can't create those choices.
-Very important; customer can choose between iPhone, or Android, or this car or that car, but they can't create the car.
-In fact with the absence of a car, if you asked them, they would want a faster horse carriage.
+People vote on their well-being, will oscillate between choices, to a certain extent guided by a rough ideology -- formed by what see in front of them.
+They can choose, but they can't create choices.
+Like a customer can choose between iPhone, or Android, or this car or that car, but they can't create car.
+In the absence of a car, if you asked them, they would want a faster horse carriage.

 Thought leaders, then, must take steps to represent, politically, all possible choices in the political sphere.
 These choices will naturally